turing-machines/mentals-ai/README.md

 Return explanation.
 ```

-In this example, the `root` instruction refers to the `meme_explain` instruction.
-The response from
-meme_explain is returned to the instruction from which it was called, i.e. to root.
+In this example, the `root` instruction calls the `meme_explain` instruction.
+The response from meme_explain is then returned to the instruction from which it was called, namely the root.

 An instruction can take an `input` parameter, which is automatically generated based on the context when the instruction is called.
-You can specify a *free-form prompt* in the `## input:` directive to specify the input data more precisely, such as a JSON object, or `null`.
+To specify the input data more precisely, you can use a *free-form prompt* in the `## input:` directive, such as a JSON object or `null`.

-Using a document as an input:
+Using a document for input:
 ```
 # some_instruction
 ## input: design document only
 ```

-JSON object as input:
+Using a JSON object as input:
 ```
 # duckduckgo
 ## input: { search_query: search query, search_limit: search limit }